synera-br/lockari-frontend-app/docs/examples/go-gin-auth-middleware.md

 		tenantId, ok := claims["tenantId"].(string)
 		if !ok || tenantId == "" {
-			log.Printf("Custom claim 'tenantId' not found for user %s", uid) c.AbortWithStatusJSON(http.StatusUnauthorized, gin.H{"error": "User is not associated with a tenant"}) return
+			log.Printf("Custom claim 'tenantId' not found for user %s", uid)
+			// For this application, a missing tenantId is a critical error. c.AbortWithStatusJSON(http.StatusUnauthorized, gin.H{"error": "User is not associated with a tenant"}) return
 		}